Realistic Detection and Early Warning of Binary Neutron Stars with Decihertz Gravitational-wave Observatories: Comparisons with the next generation ground based detectors

-In this section, in order to illustrate the pros and cons of space-based decihertz GW detectors, we compare $\Delta\Omega$, $\Delta t_c$, and SNR of the BNS sources to be detected by B-DECIGO with that of the ET, the proposed European next-generation ground-based GW detector \citep{Kalogera:2021bya}.
+In this section, in order to illustrate the pros and cons of space-based decihertz GW detectors, we compare $\Delta\Omega$, $\Delta t_c$, and SNR of the BNS sources to be detected by B-DECIGO with that of the ET alone and ``ET+CE'' \citep{Kalogera:2021bya}.

-When a BNS signal enters ground-based detectors, the merger phase becomes prominent, such that the effective tidal deformability parameter $\tilde \Lambda$ and the effective spin parameter $\chi_s$ become important to the GW phase evolution.
-Therefore we also consider these parameters in the calculations of ET \citep[see e.g., ][]{Gao:2021uus, Liu:2021dcr}.
+When a BNS signal enters ground-based detectors, the merger phase becomes prominent, such that the effective tidal deformability $\tilde \Lambda$ and the effective spin $\chi_s$ become important to the GW phase evolution.
+Therefore we also consider these parameters in the calculations of ET and CE \citep[see e.g., ][]{Gao:2021uus, Liu:2021dcr}.

-Figure~\ref{fig:ET} compares the results from B-DECIGO with that of ET.
-From the first panel, we notice that the SNRs in ET are a few times higher than that of B-DECIGO, which means that all the BNSs detected by B-DECIGO could be identified by ET when they merge, regardless of their merger time $t_{c_0}$.
+Figure~\ref{fig:ET} compares the results from B-DECIGO with that of ET and ``ET+CE''.
+We notice that the SNRs in ET (``ET+CE'') are a few (dozens) times higher than that of B-DECIGO, which means that all B-DECIGO sources could be identified by 3G detectors when they merge, regardless of their classification.
 This is especially true for sources in category (c) because they are much closer to us than sources from other categories.
-In spite of this, from the second panel we find that the $\Delta\Omega$ from B-DECIGO is actually 1 to 4 orders of magnitude better than ET, especially in categories (b) and (c).
-This characteristic is of great use to multi-messenger astronomy because the localizations from ground-based GW detectors alone are not accurate enough to guarantee the detections of all kinds of EM follow-ups.
-The merger time uncertainty $\Delta t_c$ is larger for B-DECIGO than ET.
+In spite of this, from the middle panels we find that the $\Delta\Omega$ from B-DECIGO is actually 1 to 4 orders of magnitude better than ET, especially in categories (b) and (c).
+But in the most optimistic case where ET and 2 CEs are operating together at their best designed sensitivity, the localization becomes comparable between B-DECIGO and 3G detectors.
+The merger time uncertainty $\Delta t_c$ is larger for B-DECIGO than 3G detectors.
 However, B-DECIGO's sub-second errors on $t_c$ are already sufficient for the preparation of EM observations, not to mention the long enough early warning time from B-DECIGO that the ground GW detectors cannot provide.

-Note that the above analyses only compare the results from ET to that of B-DECIGO.
-Other decihertz detectors such as DO-Optimal and DECIGO could detect sources further than ET (see Table~\ref{tab:Number/yr}).
-More details are given in the next section, but the general trend that space-based decihertz detectors have better localization ability and worse time of merger accuracy stays the same.
+Note that the above analyses only compare the results from B-DECIGO to the 3G detectors.
+Other decihertz detectors such as DO-Optimal and DECIGO could detect sources further than 3G detectors (see Table~\ref{tab:Number/yr}).
+Meanwhile, for the B-DECIGO sources, DO-Optimal and DECIGO could yield higher SNR and more accurate localization.
+More details are given in the next section.
+The general trend is that space-based decihertz detectors have better localization ability and worse time of merger accuracy.